Beau Garrett

 Beau Garrett (born December 28, 1982) is an American actress and model.
 She began her career appearing in GUESS advertisements in the late 1990s after being discovered by an Elite modeling agent at age fourteen.
 She made her feature film debut in the horror film Turistas (2006) before portraying Captain Raye in Fantastic Four: Rise of the Silver Surfer (2007) and Gem in Tron: Legacy (2010).

 Garrett would later appear as a regular guest star on the television series Criminal Minds: Suspect Behavior (2011) and had a regular role on Girlfriends' Guide to Divorce from 2014 to 2018.
 In 2017, she portrayed Jessica Preston on the ABC series The Good Doctor.
+In 2026, she began the main role of Abigail Reese on the Paramount+ series The Madison.

 Early life

-Garrett was born at Cedars Sinai Hospital in Los Angeles, on December 28, 1982, as the second child of David and Randi Garrett (née Rowland).
+Garrett was born on December 28, 1982.
 She was raised in Topanga, California, in the Santa Monica Mountains where, as a child, she frequently rode horses.
 In her youth, Garrett became a competitive equestrian.
 She is the sister of Autumn Meisel (née Garrett) and the cousin of actor Kyle Chandler.

-At age 13, Garrett was discovered by an Elite modeling agent while singing Christmas carols with her school's choir in a Los Angeles shopping mall.
+At age 13, Garrett was discovered by an agent from Elite Model Management while singing Christmas carols with her school's choir in a Los Angeles shopping mall.
 Her parents agreed to allow her to model to earn money to pay for her horse's boarding fees.
-She participated at the 1997 Elite Model Look and was one of the semi-finalists at the international finale of the competition.
+She participated at the 1997 Elite Model Look beauty contest.
 Garrett worked professionally as a model from ages 14 to 21.
 Commenting on modeling at a young age, she said: "That was such a kind of strange and interesting time, those years, but it wasn’t sustainable for me."